 Beach Clean-Ups: If you are lucky enough to live near a beach, participating in an organized beach clean-up can be an enjoyable way to spend a morning or afternoon.
-Even just spending an hour or two picking up discarded items from the sand and surrounding areas can make such a difference to both wildlife and beach visitors.
+Even just spending an hour or two picking up discarded items from the sand and surrounding areas can significantly impact wildlife and beach visitors.

 Animal Shelters: This is a perfect volunteering opportunity for animal lovers!
-You can help walk dogs, play with cats, clean cages, and overall provide love and attention for animals in need.
-Helping animals with their socialization can increase their chances of adoption since families are usually looking to bring home pets that possess social abilities.
+You can help walk dogs, play with cats, clean cages, and provide love and attention to animals in need.
+Helping animals with their socialization can increase their chances of adoption since families usually look to bring home pets with social abilities.

 Wildlife Centers: Although somewhat similar to animal shelters, wildlife centers are focused more on protecting and rehabilitating displaced animals in need, ranging from birds to seals depending on the geographic location.
 Some wildlife centers will require you to attend a basic training orientation and make a certain time commitment, such as a minimum of six months at the California Wildlife Center.

 Soup Kitchens: Volunteering at a soup kitchen is great for anyone looking to help stock shelves, pick up food, deliver materials, and assist in daily meal distributions to the homeless.
 This volunteer opportunity is also something that people of all ages can participate in, including children.
 Whether it is handing out napkins, greeting everyone at the door, or just helping out where they can, children will be able to learn the importance of kindness and volunteering at a young age.